Aims of our research

-To reach our aims, we combine investigations of natural populations in the field with experimental work in the laboratory.
-The research centres around reproductive behaviours, as these are important determinants of both individual fitness and population viability.
-With the work, we hope to increase our knowledge of how organisms respond to altered conditions and the consequences that the responses can have for biodiversity and ecosystem processes in rapidly changing environments.
+With the work, we hope to increase our knowledge of how organisms respond to altered conditions and, further, the consequences that the responses will have for biodiversity and ecosystem processes in rapidly changing environments.